Euphorbia trigona 'Rubra'

-Euphorbia trigona 'Rubra' is an attractive cultivated form of Euphorbia trigona with stems and leaves flushed with purplish-red.
-The leaves are often darker red and the stems greener for a lovely bicolored look.
-The stems can be flecked red to magenta.
-Some leaves may become rich magenta-red.
+Euphorbia trigona 'Rubra', also known as Euphorbia trigona 'Royal Red', is an attractive cultivar of Euphorbia trigona with stems and leaves flushed red to magenta.
+The leaves are often rich magenta-red and the stems greener, for a lovely bi-colored look.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care